geoffrey-young/RecommendationEngine/README.md

 A good place to start after [reading up on AWS Glue](https://aws.amazon.com/glue/getting-started/) is the [Data cleaning with AWS Glue](https://github.com/aws-samples/aws-glue-samples/blob/master/examples/data_cleaning_and_lambda.md) tutorial.
 Another, more graphic example, is [Build a Data Lake Foundation with AWS Glue and Amazon S3](https://aws.amazon.com/blogs/big-data/build-a-data-lake-foundation-with-aws-glue-and-amazon-s3/).

-It is worth noting that you need to create a custom JSON classifier for the Glue crawler due to the size of `events.json.gz` - see the solution [here](https://forums.aws.amazon.com/message.jspa?messageID=842705#842705).
+It is worth noting that you need to create a custom JSON classifier for the Glue crawler due to the size of `events.json.gz` - see the solution [here](https://forums.aws.amazon.com/message.jspa?messageID=842705#842705) as well as the screenshot of a working classifier [here](img/glue_classifier.png).
 Also, keep it in its compressed form in S3 - Glue seems to behave better.

+A [sample Glue job](code/glue_job.py) with an example of adding additional transformations and filters can be found in the [code directory](code/).

 #### Phase 2: Display